DavidLeeds/hashmap/README.md

 2. `mkdir build-hashmap && cd build-hashmap` - create a build directory outside the source tree
 3. `cmake ../hashmap` - run CMake to setup the build
 4. `make` - compile the code
-5. `make test` - run the unit tests
+5. `make test` - run the unit tests (if enabled)
 6. `sudo make install` - _OPTIONAL_ install the library on this system

+##### CMake Options

+* `HASHMAP_BUILD_TESTS` - Set to `ON` to generate unit tests.

+### Contibutions and Questions
+I welcome all questions and contributions.
+Feel free to e-mail me, or put up a pull request.
+The core algorithm is stable, but I'm happy to consider CMake improvements, compiler compatibility fixes, or API additions.